 Yes, your college experience and the college search are about you.
 However, you should definitely include your parents in that conversation, because they want to see you succeed and watch you grow up to be who you are.
 Plus, they can be the best support system you have.
 Let them be people you can lean on.

 How to find scholarships (3:23)

 You can find scholarships in so many places!
 The internet is chock-full of scholarship opportunities.
-A simple Google search can return infinite results, your friends may post about scholarships on social media, and local companies advertise scholarships online too—you just have to start searching.
+A simple Google search can return infinite results, your friends may post about scholarships on social media, and local companies advertise scholarships online too—you just have to start searching for scholarships.